n8foo/geometric_primitives/README.md

 * pyramid
 * equilateral prism

 Update: Added 2 part sphere (sphere2p) with pin (spherepin) to align them.
+Needs no external supports to print but requires gluing the halves together.

 Instructions: